omnistreams/omnistreams-spec/interfaces.md

 ```
-    terminate: function()
+    cancel: function()
 ```

 Cancels streaming early.

 ```
-    onTermination: function(callback: function())
+    onCancellation: function(callback: function())
 ```

-Registers a callback to be notified if the streamer is terminated.
-Termination events are propagated upstream and downstream.
+Registers a callback to be notified if the streamer is canceled.
+Cancellation events are propagated upstream and downstream.